yuchen-hahaha/yuchen-hahaha.github.io/index.md

 <div class="about-text" markdown="1">

 Hi, I am **Emma Yu-Chen Huang**.

 I do research, ask too many questions, and somehow ended up with a website.
 Welcome!

 ### What I am working on

-I am focusing on **splicing quantitative trait loci (sQTLs) in inflammatory bowel disease**.
+I am working on **splicing quantitative trait loci (sQTLs) in inflammatory bowel disease**.
 I am interested in how genetic variation affects RNA splicing and how those changes may be related to disease.

 I am also working on **JUPITER**, an optimization and statistical approach for prioritizing transcripts from genomic and transcriptomic data.